volkerjaenisch/amqtt_db/doc/index.rst

    You are free to program any other Decoder for your application.

- - The third layer is the deserialization (One per topic).
+ - The third layer is the Deserializer (One per topic).
-   For each topic you can define a deserialization.
+   For each topic you can define a Deserializer which is the conversion of the data items (measures) into typed python objects.
+   E.G. Convert "[2021, 03, 01, 00, 04, 55]" into a datetime object.
 In a simple case this may be a dictionary mapping column names to python types.

    You are free to program any other Deserializer for your application.

- - The forth layer is the mapping to the DB.
+ - The forth layer is the DB Mapper.
 (One per plugin).
-   This controls how Python data types are converted to BD datatypes.
+   A DB mapper controls how Python data types are converted to DB data types.
+   E.G. How to convert a Python Boolean to the DB?
+As a short int, as a Boolean field, or as a char.

-   You are free to program any other DBmapper for your application.
+   You are free to program any other DB mapper for your application.

 .. toctree::
    :maxdepth: 2
    :caption: Contents: